a-reda/powerenjoy-se2/PPD/project-plan.md

 The main purpose of the Project Plan Document is to analyze the expected complexity of our project and estimate the cost and effort of our project.

-By means of the Function Points and COCOMO approaches, we can give the estimate of the expected size of our project from 2 parts: Software Scale Drivers and Software Cost Drivers.
-The  Software Cost Drivers divides into 4 parts: product, personal, platform, project.
+Using Function Points and COCOMO approaches, we will give an estimate of the expected size of our project from 2 parts: Software Scale Drivers and Software Cost Drivers.
+The  Software Cost Drivers is divided into 4 parts: product, personal, platform, project.

-Finally, we're going to work on Schedule and Resource allocation and evaluation on the possible risks that PowerEnjoy could face.
+We will also present a Schedule and Resource Allocation charts.
+Finally, we will identify the main risk areas that may alter the good execution of the project.
+We will present some measures in order to mitigate the risks.

 ### 1.3 Definitions and Abbreviations